hosseinoliabak/cisco/Security/01_core_concepts.md

 Like Caesar Cypher but added some complexity into it; Vigenère cipher is the sequence of Caesar ciphers with different transformations.
 * Phrase: We Attack at Dawn; Key: Badge (XE DZXBCN GX EAZT)
 * During the 16th century
-* Vigenère Cipher supposedly the first cipher which used and encryption key.
-This ia where the idea of encryption keys comes from
+* Vigenère Cipher supposedly the first cipher which used an encryption key.
+This is where the idea of encryption keys comes from

 ##### Edward Hebern:
 * 19th century